Launch at Fabrica 2019 (Photos by Giya Makondo-Wills)

-A Friable Earth is my sixth collection of poems but I feel I'm going back to the beginning, to those days when I was driven only to share my experience and find the details or metaphors to carry it.
+It's more than 20 years since my first collection, Powder Tower (Arc, 1995).
+A Friable Earth is my sixth but I feel I'm going back to the beginning, to those days when I was driven only to share my experience and find the details or metaphors to carry it.

 There are poems from words used to describe older women and our ailments, crossed with poems about homelessness and mental illness from a city allotment bordered by a cemetery and a road.
 One of the earliest soil scientists makes an appearance - how could he not?
 I hope the title will invite you to pick up a handful of soil - we need it to be healthy.